hoch/WAAX/readme.md

 The goal of this project is to make web audio programming more approachable by expanding the audio domain with new web technologies that make the browser user-centered, highly-visualized and ever-connected.
 Also the library is strongly inspired by [THREE.js][2], which is one of WebGL JavaScript libraries being used most in the scene, and hopefully it can be a sonic counterpart in the web-based audiovisual system.

 In addition to core technology, the library comes with an interactive web-based IDE for rapid experiment and deployment.
-It allows users to perform JavaScript audio progoramming and export the code snippet for other web projects.
+It allows users to perform JavaScript audio programming and export the code snippet for other web projects.

 The author of this library is Hongchan Choi at [CCRMA][3], Stanford University.